Print This Page

 Erin Kelly

-Erin E. Kelly is an assistant professor of English at the University of Victoria, where she teaches courses on Shakespeare and renaissance literature.
-Her research focuses on intersections between sixteenth-century English drama and reformation religious discourse.
-Recent publications include articles and essays on Thomas Lodge’s Works of Josephus, Elizabeth Cary’s Tragedy of Mariam, the multiply authored play Sir Thomas More, and Foxe's Acts and Monuments.
+Erin E. Kelly is an associate professor of English at the University of Victoria, where she teaches courses on Shakespeare and renaissance literature.
+Her research focuses on intersections between sixteenth- and seventeenth-century English drama and reformation religious discourse.
+Recent publications include articles and essays on Thomas Lodge始s Works of Josephus, Elizabeth Cary始s Tragedy of Mariam, the multiply authored play Sir Thomas More, and Foxe's Acts and Monuments.
 In addition to editing Taming of the Shrew for the Internet Shakespeare editions, she is completing a book-length study of representations of religious conversion in sixteenth- and seventeenth-century English drama.
+She has been an associate editor for the journal Early Theatre since 2011.

 Adrian Kiernander